JuliaData/SplitApplyCombine.jl/README.md

    and high programmer productivity?
 Should we implement and share a pretty direct implementation of relational algebra, in analogy to `Base.LinAlg`?

-This package is skewed towards the first question; other work focusses more on the second.
+This package is skewed towards the first question; other work focuses more on the second.
 But in my opinion a successful end result will address both satisfactorily.

 ## Recent and upcoming changes